fractal6/fractal6.go/docs/file-storage.md

   only way to kill outstanding URLs, and it kills all of them).
 - **No byte-access audit**: the backend sees the presigned request, not the user.
 Swap the redirect in `FileGet` for a proxy stream if that changes.
+- **Inbound dedup depth**: the fingerprint set covers the 20 newest comments only; an image quoted from further back mispairs as it did before the dedup existed.
 - **Cascade-delete GC** is fire-and-forget (`deleteStorageKeysAsync`), driven by the `Delete*Deep` wrappers; with storage unset the DQL still drops the `File` nodes and the objects are left orphaned.